openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 Check this box at a parent level to prevent subtopics with no results from displaying.

 #### Advanced search
-The Advanced Search drop-down lists all advanced searches configured in the EQUELLA system and provides the option of associating the hierarchy topic with an advanced search, allowing for targeted searching using specific metadata to refine search results.
+The Advanced Search drop-down lists all advanced searches configured in the openEQUELLA system and provides the option of associating the hierarchy topic with an advanced search, allowing for targeted searching using specific metadata to refine search results.
 Select an advanced search (e.g. Learning Resources), or leave at the default No advanced search selected.
 When an advanced search is selected an Advanced Search link is displayed on the Search page.

 ### Resource Filtering tab
 The Resource Filtering page provides options for configuring the type of results to be displayed.
 Only the contents of selected schemas and collections are displayed.
 If this page is not configured, all repository resources are displayed under the hierarchy topic.